natapone/simple_llm_chatbot_v2/docs/design/mvp_design.md

 - Maintain the conversation history during the session

 ### 2. Backend API
-A FastAPI application that handles the chat interactions.
+A Flask application that handles the chat interactions.
 The API will:
 - Receive user messages via HTTP POST requests
 - Process messages through the LangFlow pipeline
 - Return chatbot responses
 - Handle session management for conversation context
-- Trigger lead storage in Firebase when appropriate
+- Trigger lead storage in TinyDB when appropriate

 ### 3. LangFlow Pipeline
 A conversation flow designed in LangFlow that orchestrates the chatbot's behavior.
 The pipeline will:
 - Maintain the system prompt that guides the chatbot's behavior
 - Process user messages and generate appropriate responses
 - Extract lead information from the conversation
-- Determine when to store lead data in Firebase
+- Determine when to store lead data in TinyDB
 - Follow a natural conversation flow similar to the example conversations

-### 4. Firebase Integration
+### 4. TinyDB Integration
-A Firestore database to store lead information.
+A TinyDB database to store lead information.
 The integration will:
 - Create a new document in a "leads" collection for each lead
 - Store contact information, project requirements, budget, and timeline
 - Only store information after receiving user consent for follow-up